Dentistry | Oral Health - Inherent Requirements

 To support potential and current students' decision-making, the inherent requirement statements specify the course requirements of the entry-level Dentistry or Oral Health degrees for student admission and progression.
 The statements embrace the ethical, behavioural, legal, communication, cognitive, sensory, strength and mobility, and sustainability aspects associated with the professional practice of an Australian-registered dentist or oral health therapist.

 If you are intending to enrol in the Bachelor of Dental Surgery or Bachelor of Oral Health degree, you should review these inherent requirement statements and consider whether you may experience challenges in meeting these requirements.
-If you think you may experience challenges related to your disability, chronic health condition or any other reason, you should discuss your concerns with the University’s Disability Support service to ensure a managed approach, in conjunction with Adelaide Dental School.
+If you think you may experience challenges related to your disability, chronic health condition or any other reason, you should discuss your concerns with the Faculty of Health and Medical Sciences.